 How long can I stay as a volunteer at Braziers?

 Volunteers may stay for anything between 1 month and 3 months maximum.
 Depending upon availability of supervision and accommodation.
 The minimum stay is 1 month to give us the chance to get to know each other and to make the most of training time.
 We also have regular Day Volunteers on Wednesdays and Thursdays best suited to people who enjoy spending time outside especially gardening although there may be indoor tasks such as preserve making or decorating.
 We ask for a contribution towards your food costs on these midweek sessions.
 Occasionally we also have a weekend work group.
 Keep an eye on our website and facebook page or send a request to be added to our work group email list.

 I have volunteered at Braziers Park before – can I come back?

 Priority is given to new volunteers rather than returners (of whom we have many!) to give people who have not volunteered with us before the chance to do so.
 This does not mean that returning volunteers are not welcome – quite the contrary!
 You should try to book well in advance (6 months or more).
 The minimum period for returners is 2 weeks.

 How would I travel to Braziers?

-When possible over land/sea travel is better for the environment than flying – Braziers is about 20 minutes by bus from Reading which is 25 mins from London – There is a good bus service from Reading.
+When possible over land/sea travel is better for the environment than flying – Braziers is about 30 minutes by bus from Reading which is 25 mins from London by train or upto 2 hours by bus – There is a good bus service from Reading.
 Full details on our How To Find Us page.
 If arriving or leaving on foot in the dark you will need a torch to alert traffic on the narrow lane and to hail the bus.